Moving Beyond Blame: The Key to Successful Family Mediation

 Initial MIAM (Mediation Information and Assessment Meeting)

-We start by helping each party to understand the mediation process, what it can and cannot do, and we emphasise the goal of respectful communication, not blame.
+We start by helping each party understand the mediation process, what it can and cannot do.
+We emphasise the goal of respectful communication, not blame.

-At Pax Mediation, our mediators are skilled at identifying when conversations slip into blame and when to gently guide parties back to constructive dialogue.
+At Pax Mediation, our mediators are skilled at identifying when conversations slip into blame.
+They know when to gently guide parties back to constructive dialogue.

-Especially for child arrangements mediation, we help you to bring the children’s welfare to the centre of any negotiations: blame has no place when the priority is children’s stability and wellbeing.
+Especially for child arrangements mediation, we help you bring the children’s welfare to the centre of any negotiations.
+Blame has no place when the priority is children’s stability and wellbeing.

-We help parents to set their own ground-rules and help them stay accountable to the process.
-We help parents to take responsibility for what they can change, rather than getting stuck in “It’s all the other parent’s fault.”
+We help parents set their own ground rules and stay accountable to the process.
+Parents learn to take responsibility for what they can change, rather than getting stuck in “It’s all the other parent’s fault.”

-The aim is to help you to reach agreements you both understand and feel comfortable with, not just to vent.
+The aim is to help you reach agreements you both understand and feel comfortable with.
 This reduces stress, protects against future conflict, and helps you co-parent more effectively.

 What This Means for You If You’re Considering Mediation